Aliases for ADD2 Gene

 GeneCards Summary for ADD2 Gene

-ADD2 (Adducin 2 (Beta)) is a Protein Coding gene.
+ADD2 (Adducin 2) is a Protein Coding gene.
 Diseases associated with ADD2 include capillariasis and echolalia.
-Among its related pathways are Activation of cAMP-Dependent PKA and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Aquaporin-mediated transport.
 GO annotations related to this gene include protein homodimerization activity and actin binding.
 An important paralog of this gene is ADD3.

 UniProtKB/Swiss-Prot for ADD2 Gene